 There are the many healthy things you can do for yourself to prevent illness and promote mental wellness.

-I fully support a whole food diet, gluten-free optimally, essential fatty acid balanced, with Vitamin D in the winter; I encourage physical exercise, relaxation, sobriety from mind altering substances, and regular social contact.
+I fully support a whole food diet, with Vitamin D and essential fatty acids, and generally similar to the SMILE diet, DASH, MIND, or Mediterranean diets.
+I encourage physical exercise, meditation/relaxation, sobriety from mind altering substances, and regular social contact.
 It is my commitment to you that I will deliver the best, most evidence-based medical treatment, and it is my expectation that you strive hard to live the healthiest life you are able.
-Thus, when what you are doing for yourself needs a little medical care to get you back on track, I will gladly assist.

 I only see patients by referral from their family doctor to the Intake Service of Nanaimo Mental Health and Substance Use Service.